onedata/onedata-documentation/doc/space_management.md

 <img  style="display:block;margin:0 auto;" src="img/spaces/space_managment_default_space2_changed.png">

 ## Manage your spaces
-You can manage your spaces from the **Manage spaces** tab in the web user interface.
-To navigate to **Manage spaces** page, click on the **Spaces**, there you can see the list of all your spaces with one of them denoted as the home space.
+You can manage your spaces from the **Spaces** tab located in the web user interface.
+To navigate to **Spaces** page, click on the **Spaces** in left menubar, there you can see the list of all your spaces with one of them denoted as the home space.

 ### Create your space
 The first space is created for you automatically during the first login.
 In order to create more spaces:

-1. In the Onedata Web Interface click **Spaces** button located in the top menu.
+1. In the Onedata Web Interface click **Spaces** button located in the left menubar.
-2. On the **Manage spaces** page, click **Create new space** button.
+2. On the **Spaces** page, click **Create** button.
 3. On the bottom of the screen set the name of the new space and confirm with the **OK** button.

 New space will appear in the list of spaces designated with a unique ID.

 ### Space Properties
-On the **Manage spaces** page, you can see a detailed information about a space by clicking on it.
+On the **Spaces** page, you can see a detailed information about a space by clicking on it.

 <img  style="display:block;margin:0 auto;" src="img/spaces/space_details.png">